qouteall/imm_ptl_wiki_copy/Config-Options.md

 ### Lag Attack Proof
 When FPS drops because of rendering too many portals, it will enter "lag attack proof" mode and only render one layer of portals and only render near portals which helps you recover from the lag.
 If that's enabled then you will not be lag-attacked by a mirror room.

-### Reduced Portal Rendering
-If enabled, fewer chunks will be rendered inside the portal thus increase the FPS.
-And the faraway portals won't be rendered.

 ### Portal Render Limit
 The maximum amount of portals that can be rendered in one frame.